neftjs/neft/index.coffee.md

 *Handler* signal.createLazy(*NotPrimitive* object, *String* name)
 -----------------------------------------------------------------

-Creates new lazy signal in the given *object* under the given *name*.
+This function creates a new handler in the given *object* under the given *name*.

-Lazy signal is a optimized version of the standard *signal.create()* function.
-It creates new *signal* function only if it's needed (any listeners wan't to listen on it).
+The signal is created on demand (only if a listener wants to listen on it).

-It can be also used to create signals in the prototypes.
+It can be also used to create signals in the prototype.

 ```
 function Dog(){